swiftly-solution/documentation/docgen/output/events/gameevents/oncsroundstartbeep.md

 ---

 # OnCsRoundStartBeep
-This event is triggered when cs_round_start_beep is triggered
+This event is triggered when cs_round_start_beep is triggered.
 ::: tabs
 @tab Lua
 ```lua